A Guided Tour

 OCaml as a Calculator

-Our first step is to open Base:
+Our first step is to open Base

 open Base;;

-By opening Base, we make the definitions it contains available without having to reference Base explicitly.
+explicitly.
 This is required for many of the examples in the tour and in the remainder of the book.

 Now let’s try a few simple numerical calculations: